Oleksandr-Arshynov/parking-management-system/README.md

 Email Endpoints
 Check Parking Cost and Send Email

+# POST /get_image/

+This endpoint allows users to upload an image for license plate recognition and manage parking entries and exits based on the recognized plate.

 # GET /message-email/check-cost-email/{license_plate}

 Checks if the parking cost for a vehicle has exceeded the limit and sends an email notification.